canonical/launchpad-manual/docs/user/how-to/packaging/ppa-package-upload.rst

 .. important::
-    Although Launchpad will attempt to build the package, it may not be able to meet all of the dependencies of a source created for another a distribution.
+    Although Launchpad will attempt to build the package, it may not be able to include all the dependencies of a source created for another a distribution.

 If your package can be used on different versions of Ubuntu *without